brillout/goldpage/docs/readme.template.md

 With the page config
 `doNotRenderInBrowser` you control whether a page is loaded & rendered in the browser.
 By setting `doNotRenderInBrowser: true`, the page has no (or very little) browser-side JavaScript.

-For pages that are non-interative, removing browser-side JavaScript is an effective way to have blazing fast performance on mobile.
+For non-interative pages, removing browser-side JavaScript is an effective way to achieve blazing fast performance on mobile.

 <br/>
 :mountain:&nbsp;&nbsp; <b>Future-proof & Rock-solid</b>